I-am-Jiwoo-Seo/VocabHub/README.md

 spacy==3.7.5
 gTTS==2.5.1
 ```
+To install these packages, run:
 ```bash
 pip install -r requirements.txt
 ```

 ## Contributing

 Feel free to contribute by opening issues, suggesting features, or submitting pull requests.

-As this is my first deployed application, the code is not the best at the moment, but I am willing to improve constantly!
+As this is my first deployed application, the code is not the best at the moment, but I am constantly working to improve it!

 ## License
 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.